verdaccio/website/docs/plugins.md

 > The plugin name prefix must start with `verdaccio-theme`, otherwise the plugin won't load.

-You can load only one theme at the time and pass through options if is need it.
+You can load only one theme at a time and pass through options if you need it.

 ```yaml
 theme: